BridgesLab/TissueSpecificTscKnockouts/Mouse Data/Liver AMPK Ketogenic Diet/All Figures/Sacrifice Data/sacrifice-data-analysis.md

-These data can be found in **/Users/davebrid/Documents/GitHub/TissueSpecificTscKnockouts/Mouse Data/Liver AMPK Ketogenic Diet/All Figures/Sacrifice Data** in a file named **AMPK KD Sacrifice Data.csv**.
-This script was most recently updated on **Thu Jul  9 13:27:57 2020**.
+These data can be found in **/Users/katherinekistler/Documents/GitHub/TissueSpecificTscKnockouts/Mouse Data/Liver AMPK Ketogenic Diet/All Figures/Sacrifice Data** in a file named **AMPK KD Sacrifice Data.csv**.
+This script was most recently updated on **Tue Jul 14 10:54:52 2020**.

 # Analysis